-As anywhere in the world, just be extra vigilant of your surroundings as you’ll never know what comes your way that may give you a bad experience.
+As anywhere in the world, just be extra vigilant of your surroundings as you’ll never know what comes the way that may give you a bad experience.
 So don’t let other people’s negative experiences of Montmartre turn you away from visiting this enchanting and charming village of Paris.

 Where To Stay in Montmartre, Paris?

 Montmartre is one of the best districts to stay while in Paris.
 If you’re looking to stay in one of the charming villages in Montmartre there are a variety of apartments and hotels you can choose here which offers ensuite rooms with comfortable beds, best breakfast, intimate ambiance with terraces and amazing views and equipped rooms with amenities that you need.

 While you’re still in Montmartre why not head over to La Maison Rose French Restaurant to grab something to eat?
 It’s a small restaurant and you might need to call them first to make a reservation.